 Start with a few campaigns and build from there…

 STEP 2: Split test 2 different advertisements.
-Each advertisement is speaking directly to a particular campaign target you’re testing.
+Each online advertisement is speaking directly to a particular campaign target you’re testing.

 For example, here’s an add you might run to a male, 55 and older: